invertedv/testGo/docs/gomFile.md

       and another field called "last2" in the output table that is the sum of the probabilities of the target being its last 2 values.
 If the target is continuous, then only column 0 is available.

-Additional assessment keys:
+Additional optional assessment keys:

+- graphs: \<sub dir\><br>
+  the name of the directory within \<outDir\> to place the graphs,  If you do not specifiy this, "graphs" will be used.
 - addlKeep: \<field list\><br>
-  is an optional comma-separated list of additional fields to include in the 'saveTable'.
+  a comma-separated list of additional fields to include in the 'saveTable'.
 For instance, loan number.
 - addlCats: \<field list\><br>
-  is an optional comma-separated list of fields to treat as categorical.
+  a comma-separated list of fields to treat as categorical.
 If you wish to include a field in "addlAssess" as a one-hot feature, include it in this statement.